commercelayer/commercelayer-docs-resources/inventory_models/object.md

 ---
-description: A comprehensive list of the inventory model resource's attributes and relationships.
+description: A comprehensive list of the inventory model resource's attributes and relationships
 ---

 # The inventory model object